Our Criminal Justice Degree Programs

 FBI Academy Alliance Partner – 1 of 16 schools in the U.S.

-The FBI National The FBINAA's Academic Alliances is program designed to offer NAA members the opportunity to further their education in a manner that is affordable, and convenient.
+The FBINAA's Academic Alliances is a program designed to offer NAA (National Academy Associates) members the opportunity to further their education in a manner that is affordable, and convenient.
 All the schools that are a part of this program are either nationally and/or regionally accredited universities offering degree programs that would interest and benefit law enforcement executives.

 Employment of police and detectives is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
 The continued need for public safety is expected to lead to new openings for officers, although demand may vary by location.